dotnet/csharplang/proposals/params-collections.md

 ### Metadata

-In metadata `params` parameters are going to be marked with `System.ParamArrayAttribute` as `params` arrays are marked today.
+In metadata `params` parameters are marked with `System.ParamArrayAttribute` as `params` arrays are marked today.

 ## Open questions